Answer target

 Claude Code is useful because it can reason about files and run commands, but that does not mean raw credentials belong in chat.
 Chat history, screenshots, copied prompts, and tool logs can all become secondary places where a key exists.

-Use a short-lived provisioning prompt instead
+Use a 10-minute provisioning prompt instead

 Give the agent reusable guidance